core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 In all other cases, a sequence number approach is recommended as per {{token}}.

+Tokens that cannot be reused need to be blacklisted.
+This could be solved by increasing the Token as soon as the currently used Token cannot be reused, or by keeping a list of all blacklisted Tokens.

 When the Token (or part of the Token) contains a sequence number, the encoding of the sequence number has to be chosen in a way to avoid any collisions.
 This is especially true when the Token contains more information than just the sequence number, e.g. serialized state as in {{I-D.ietf-core-stateless}}.

 # Privacy Considerations {#priv-cons}